zuugle-services/wp-diana-widget/README.md

 	* Activity Duration
 	* Timezone and Language
 	* Custom labels for start/end times
+	* Multiday and date override settings
 * **Dynamic Widget Loading:** The widget script is loaded from the official CDN.
+* **Stable Instance Caching:** Automatically generates a stable ID for each block to enable persistent user-input caching (e.g., the user's starting address).
+* **Sharing:** Allows users to share their planned journey via a unique link.
 * **Multiple Widget Instances:** Supports multiple Diana Widget blocks on a single page, each with its own configuration.
 * **Responsive Design:** Leverages the responsive capabilities of the core DianaWidget.